ADVERTISEMENT

 Ask yourself:

-• Does the senior driver confuse the gas and brake pedals or have difficulty working them?
+• Does the driver confuse the gas and brake pedals or have difficulty working them?
 Drivers who lift their legs to move from the accelerator to the brake, rather than keeping a heel on the floor and pressing with the toes, may be signaling waning leg strength.

-• Does the senior driver seem to ignore or miss stop signs and other traffic signals?
+• Does the driver seem to ignore or miss stop signs and other traffic signals?
 Perhaps the driver is inattentive or cannot spot the signs in a crowded, constantly moving visual field.

-• Does the senior driver weave between or straddle lanes?
+• Does the driver weave between or straddle lanes?
 Signaling incorrectly or not at all when changing lanes can be particularly dangerous, especially if the driver fails to check mirrors or blind spots.

 • Do other drivers honk or pass frequently, even when the traffic stream is moving relatively slowly?
 This may indicate difficulty keeping pace with fast-changing conditions.

-• Does the senior driver get lost or disoriented easily, even in familiar places?
+• Does the driver get lost or disoriented easily, even in familiar places?
 This could indicate problems with working memory or early cognitive decline.

 If you ride with a driver who exhibits one or more of the warning signs, consider discussing the benefits of getting a comprehensive driving assessment to help identify and address any risky driving behaviors and maximize safety.